buidler-labs/memejob-sdk-js/docs/introduction.md

 The SDK is designed to simplify the integration of [memejob](https://memejob.fun) functionality into your applications.
 It provides a comprehensive set of tools for:

-- Creating and managing tokens
+- Creating tokens and portfolio managing
 - Executing buy and sell operations
 - Managing allowances
 - Managing token associations